mikependon/RepoDB.NET/pages/use-cases.md

 - [Tracing your generated SQL Statements]()
 - [Updating multple rows]()

+#### Community

+- You can place your scenario here.
+The author will then create an article for that.
+Simply make a PR [here](https://github.com/mikependon/RepoDb.NET/blob/master/pages/use-cases.md).

-Further scenarios will be placed over on this page once they are all explored.
+> Further scenarios will be placed over on this page once they are all explored.
+Everyone can also place their scenario so the author can actually right the recommended approach to solve that scenario.